IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

-1. **cleanup** removes stale artefacts, ensures `git-lfs` hooks are installed, repairs misconfigured hooks, replaces vendor symlinks with on-disk files, applies optional
-   `git lfs checkout`, and honours preserved globs while tidying the repository.
+1. **cleanup** removes stale artefacts, ensures `git-lfs` hooks are installed, repairs misconfigured hooks, replaces vendor symlinks with on-disk files, purges Finder metadata such as `.DS_Store` and AppleDouble records, applies optional `git lfs checkout`, honours preserved globs while tidying the repository, and when configured will audit the wheelhouse to delete orphan dependency artefacts before rebuilding.
 2. **environment** checks Python, pip, Poetry, Docker, and optional helpers such as `uv`, installing or upgrading tools when configured to do so.
-3. **dependencies** refreshes the wheelhouse via `scripts/build-wheelhouse.sh`, respecting configured extras and dev dependencies.
+3. **dependencies** refreshes the wheelhouse via `scripts/build-wheelhouse.sh`, respecting configured extras and dev dependencies, and records an audit of missing or orphan dependency wheels for telemetry and doctor reports.
 4. **models** downloads Hugging Face, sentence-transformer, and spaCy assets into `vendor/models/` and records a manifest of fetched artefacts.
 5. **containers** exports requested container images to `.tar` archives,